-4.1.3 Get Help on the Installation Framework
+4.1.3.
+Get help about Sitecore Install Framework

-The Sitecore Installation Framework contains information about each task and config function, and there is also documentation about the general use of the framework:
+Sitecore Install Framework contains information about each task and config function, and there is also documentation about the general use of the framework:

-• about SitecoreInstallFramework: contains general information about the framework.
+about SitecoreInstallFramework: contains general information about the framework.

-- about_SitecoreInstallFramework_Extending: contains information about extension points that let you customize the framework for your specific installation needs. - about_SitecoreInstallFramework_Configurations: contains examples of how to use tasks, scripts, and modules if you extend the framework.
+about_SitecoreInstallFramework_Extending: contains information about extension points that let you customize the framework for your specific installation needs.

+about_SitecoreInstallFramework_Configurations: contains examples of how to use tasks, scripts, and modules if you extend the framework.